yashveerjain/svm_cpp/README.md

 # SVM for cpp
+Implemented Linear SVM training on Cifar10 dataset using c++.

 ## Dataset used
 * Install Cifar10 dataset which have the files in the `.bin` format.
 Link to [dataset](https://www.cs.toronto.edu/~kriz/cifar-100-binary.tar.gz).